anastasiia-zolochevska/signaling-server/README.md

 Set environmant variable (application setting) WEBSITE_NODE_DEFAULT_VERSION to "8.0.0".

 Specify the origins that should be allowed to make cross-origin calls in CORS section (needed for web clients).
-Set it to "\*" to allow all requests.
+Set it to "\*" to allow requests from all origins.

 ## Logging
 If environment variable APPINSIGHTS_INSTRUMENTATIONKEY is set, logs are available in [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-nodejs).